 Class meets Oct 17th, Oct 24th, Oct 31st, Nov 14th, Nov 21st – 1pm-4:30pm EST

 This course is part of our Young Artist program, Open to all high school-aged students

 Let’s talk pictures!
 And I do mean your pictures.
 Looking for inspiration, direction, or a community to share your pictures with?
 This is your week to create new images, receive personal and meaningful feedback on your pictures in a group setting, and develop an understanding of your images.

-Join Deanna (DM) over the course of a week with afternoons filled with group review and critique of the previous day’s assignment along with discussion of various styles/genres of photography.
+Join Deanna (DM) over the course of five weeks with afternoons filled with group review and critique of the previous day’s assignment along with discussion of various styles/genres of photography.
 Short visual lectures will be used to explore photographic language and the prompt for the next assignment.
-The evenings and mornings will provide the opportunity for students to make new images with the tools of their choice (dedicated camera or phone).
+The weeks will provide the opportunity for students to make new images with the tools of their choice (dedicated camera or phone).

 Students will need a solid internet connection to attend class through Zoom with video and audio capacity, as well as basic computer skills, access to software to process their images, and the ability to upload them to a designated space for the instructor to share within the classroom.

 Five Sessions: Oct 17th, Oct 24th, Oct 31st, Nov 14th, Nov 21st 2020

 The Week of Nov 7th is off, however Deanna will be scheduling 1:1 meetings with each student

 Past Student Work: